Follow by Email

 Yeah, It was THAT good.

-But seriously, this "Paris Pastry a Day" thing is less about pastries specifically, and more, if not all, about living well in general.
+But seriously, this "Paris-Pastry-Per-Day" thing is less about pastries specifically, and more—if not all—about living well in general.

-Lately, I find myself going for walks through the city, without a camera, a phone, or a journal.
-I just walk.
-I take in my environment.
+Lately, I find myself going for walks through the city without a camera, phone, or journal.
+I just walk; I take in the environment.

 It includes the good, the bad, the beautiful, and the sad.

-No stressing about tomorrow, dwelling on yesterday, or keeping your mind and your heart captive another place.
+No stressing about tomorrow, dwelling on yesterday, or keeping my mind and heart captive in another place.

-It's about not cheating yourself out of life.
-It's about experiencing the moments of pure joy, peace, love, hope, understanding, that are as ephemeral and sweet as a dainty little Parisian pastry.
+It's about experiencing the moments of pure joy, peace, love, hope and understanding that are as ephemeral and sweet as a dainty little Parisian pastry.

-This leads into the other theme that's been on my mind lately.
-I feel like it's important to document that my life here in Paris is NOT a photo-album, or a movie, or a fairy tale.
+This leads into the other theme that's been on my mind.
+I feel like it's important to document that my life here in Paris is NOT a photo-album, a movie, or a fairy tale...

-Now, these are in NO way the worst challenges a girl can face, nor are they unique; anyone living in a new place and a new culture would experience the same adversity (which is something that I think we would all benefit from realizing about others).
-I'm not complaining.
+Now, these are not the worst challenges a girl can face, nor are they unique.
+Anyone living in an unfamiliar place and culture would experience similar adversity (which, by the way, is something we all should try to remember about one another).

-The constant pressure of the unfamiliar has shattered the shell around me of what once seemed comfortable, normal, and right.
+The challenges and the constant pressure of the unfamiliar have shattered the shell around me of what once seemed comfortable, normal, and right.
 Though difficult at times, that change has been the most valuable part of this experience.
-I know that I know that the greatest souvenirs that I'll pack up and take home are the lessons and new-found strength that spawned from those challenging times.
+I know that the greatest souvenirs that I'll pack up and take home are the lessons and new-found strength that spawned from those challenging times.

-So, realistically, life in Paris, or wherever, is filled mostly with moments ranging from ordinary (if you choose to see them as such) to challenging.
-That, however, only makes the magical moments that much more enchanting,
+So, realistically, life in Paris has been filled mostly with moments ranging from ordinary (if you choose to see them as such) to challenging.
+That, however, only makes the magical moments that much more enchanting...

 and the pastries that much more sweet.